freeman42x/type-algebra/CONTRIBUTING.md

 # Priority Queue

+* can LLM do inhabitant counting
 * add a Mu type
 * add a rewrite from Forall to Mu

-# Goals

-* recursive Algebra support
-* infinite Algebra support
 * optimize proof efficiency
+    * use existing proof solver to get better performance and not miss cases
+        * algorithm
+            * map Algebra to proof engine language
+            * use proof engine to get cardinality

+# Goal

+* recursive Algebra which will also solve infinite Algebra

 # Notes